wernight/docker-duplicity/README.md

   * Mount `/home/duplicity/.gnupg` as writable somewhere (that directory is used to validate incremental backups and shouldn't be necessary to restore your backup if you follows steps below).
   * Mount what you want to backup or where you want to restore a backup.
   * May have to mount a few other files for authentication (see examples below).
+  * Probably specify `--allow-source-mismatch` because Docker has a random host for each containe..

 For the general command-line syntax, do: